ncsa/bw-new-user-training/_episodes/03-filesystems.md

 ---
-title: "Blue Waters' Filesystems"
+title: "Filesystems"
 teaching: 30
-exercises: 0
+exercises: 5
 questions:
-- "Where can I store my programs, simulation results, large files to share with team members?"
+- "Where can I store my programs, simulation results, large files?"
-- "Where can I offload data to share it with my outside collaborators?"
 objectives:
-- "Understand the purpose of Blue Waters' filesystems."
+- "Understand the purpose of different filesystems on Blue Waters."
+- "Know what files contribute to quota on each filesystem"
-- "Know how to check usage"
+- "Know how to control access of other users to your data"
 keypoints:
-- "There are 3 online filesystems"
+- "Blue Waters has 3 online filesystems and one tape storage system"
+- "`projects` command lists user's science projects on Blue Waters"
+- "`quota` command lists user's usage on all 4 filesystems"
+- "Blue Waters supports ACL for for fine-grained access control to files"
+- "`setfacl` and `getfacl`
 ---

 ## Home directory